LiDCC/Improving-piano-transcription-by-LLM-based-decoder/README.md

 # Improving piano transcription by LLM-based decoder

 ## Motivation
-a.“frame-level AMT”: complicated rule-based post-processing step b.“seq-to-seq”: predicts onset, offset, pitch, and velocity simultaneously, resulting in a lengthy output token sequence.
+- “frame-level AMT”: complicated rule-based post-processing step
+- “seq-to-seq”: predicts onset, offset, pitch, and velocity simultaneously, resulting in a lengthy output token sequence.
 The input length have to be controled to 2 seconds.

 0. Install dependencies